-When it comes to clinical quality improvement, healthcare IT leaders consider coordinated care to be the greatest strategic challenge, according to a study reported in Becker’s Hospital Review.
-Care coordination is not really a new problem; it is just that value-based care has placed a greater sense of urgency in solving the coordinated care dilemma.
+A recent shift to a population care model in the last several years has compounded one of the greatest strategic challenges that healthcare information technology leaders constantly face.(1) Care coordination is not a new problem, but evolving healthcare technology, telehealth, and value-based care have all placed a greater sense of urgency on solving the coordinated care dilemma.
 As the healthcare industry focuses on improving the patient experience, successfully coordinating the patient’s journey through every point-of-care, has become an even larger piece of the puzzle.

 - The Functionality of Clinical Information Technology

-Multiple systems have been created and leveraged to improve processes, but many do not talk to each other.
+Multiple systems have been created and leveraged to improve processes, but many still do not talk to each other in a meaningful way.
 The lack of interoperability with specialists and hospital systems is also a big challenge.
-Also, the data management aspect is made more challenging by information technology that lacks functionality, for example- the ability to run reports on specific patient populations.
+On top of it all, the data management aspect is made more challenging by information technology that lacks functionality or breadth, for example- the ability to run reports on specific patient populations.
+Fortunately, some healthcare IT systems and data are pushing the envelope with regard to data interoperability.
+These progressive third-party vendors can help you leap some care coordination hurdles.

 - Availability of Community Resources